majaalin/06---Trello/README.md

 1. First, if you haven't created an account already [you should do that now](https://trello.com/signup).

-2. [Create a new Trello board](https://trello.com/guide/board_basics.html) and make a plan for your studies for the coming week.
+2. Imagine you're going to build a simple landing page.
+[Create a new Trello board](https://trello.com/guide/board_basics.html) and name it 'Landing page'.

 3. [Create three new lists](http://help.trello.com/article/744-adding-lists-to-a-board) which are called `DO`, `DOING` and `DONE`.